10 Best Tech Blogs on the Web

-Before Pete Rojas founded Engadget, he started the Gizmodo blog in 2001 as part of the Gawker Media network, and it is still going strong on the web.
-It's one of the best online tech portals to keep up with gadget news.
+Before Pete Rojas founded Engadget, he started the Gizmodo blog in 2001 as part of the Gawker Media network, and it is still going strong today.
+Gizmodo remains one of the best online tech portals to keep up with gadget news.

-Readers can check out guides and watch tutorials that explain the best and newest gadgets on the market.
+Gizmodo readers can check out guides and watch tutorials that explain the best and newest gadgets on the market.
 This blog helps keep you up to date on the newest information related to innovation and technology.
-Their site tagline declares, "We come from the future," and they definitely offer enough content to make this statement seem true.
+The Gizmodo site tagline declares “The future is here,” and they definitely offer enough content to make this statement seem true.

-Writers can glean plenty of inspiration and ideas from their progressive postings and topics.
-Gizmodo also includes the subsite io9, which focuses on science fiction and futurism.
+Aspiring tech writers can glean plenty of inspiration and ideas from Gizmodo’s progressive postings and topics.
+Gizmodo also includes the subsite io9, which focuses on topics in science fiction and futurism.

 TechSpot focuses primarily on consumer electronics.
 Readers can easily browse product reviews, news, updates, and recently trending stories with their user-friendly interface.
 It's an especially impressive site for anyone who manages or creates online content around different types of tech products.

-SlashGear is a virtual magazine, founded in 2005, featuring news stories, product reviews, and different areas of content for technology, cars, gaming, science, and more.
-They cover a variety of topics but limit coverage to that which is relevant to people interested in how technology moves us into the future.
+SlashGear is a virtual magazine founded in 2005 that features news stories, product reviews, and different areas of content for technology, cars, gaming, science, and more.
+They cover a variety of topics, but limit their coverage to that which is relevant to people interested in how technology moves us into the future.

-You can find ideas related to innovative technology, business transformation, gadgets, and cool tech stories that they scour the web for each day.
+On SlashGear, you can find ideas related to innovative technology, business transformation, gadgets, and cool tech stories that they scour the web for each day.
 It's also great because it offers high-level tech content but isn't overly technical—the language is friendly to entry-level readers while still engaging tech professionals.

-Check out their articles to see how to write for a wide audience of tech readers.
-They try to bring an open mind to all their articles, and strive to make complex topics very accessible to all types of readers.
+SlashGear’s articles can help writers interested in the tech industry understand how to write for a wide audience of readers.
+They try to bring an open mind to all their articles, and strive to make complex topics very accessible to many different types of people.

-Tons of people enjoy reading tech blogs every day.
-The niche continues to grow every year, which is why having your own tech blog can help make you an authority in the industry.
-If you're particularly adept at and knowledgeable about all things tech, starting a tech blog is an excellent way to share knowledge and expertise with your audience and gain a following.
+Millions of people enjoy reading tech blogs every day—and with new technological developments continuing at a blazing-fast pace, there’s no doubt that this trend will continue.
+As the technology niche continues to grow every year, having your own tech blog can help solidify your authority in the industry.
+If you're particularly adept at and knowledgeable about all things tech, starting a tech blog is an excellent way to share knowledge and expertise with your audience and gain a devoted following.

-Having an engaging and informative blog is a great way to share your wisdom, expertise, and point of view with others.
-You can also connect with others in the tech world and develop a community around your blog topics and content.
-You can use a blog to review tech products, share ideas and opinions with the world, make money from promoting products and services, explain tech nuances to those new to the industry, and more.
+Having an engaging and informative technology blog is a great way to share your wisdom, expertise, and point of view with others.
+You can connect with others in the tech world and develop a community around your blog topics and content.
+You can also use your blog to review tech products, share ideas and opinions with the world, make money from promoting products and services, explain tech nuances to those new to the industry, and more.

 Get Help From Scripted Writers

 Reading tech blogs is a great way for writers to discover fresh topic ideas for blog posts, website content, and social media posts.
-It can help you find the intersection between recent posts on one of these tech blogs and something that will interest your audience.
-Sometimes that's all you need for a creative idea that brings more awareness and authority to your brand.
+It can help you find the intersection between recent posts on one of these tech blogs and something that will interest your audience—and sometimes, that's all you need to generate a creative idea that will bring more awareness and authority to your brand.

+Are you searching for writers for your tech blog?
 If you're looking for ways to boost your content marketing strategy, hiring a professional tech writer on Scripted can help.
-Our skilled writers have the expertise and talent to help you light up your blog and stand out from the competition.
+Our knowledgeable, experienced, and highly skilled writers have the expertise and talent to help you light up your blog and stand out.
 Browse through some of our top tech writers to get started today.